tapdata/tapdata-docs/docs/user-guide/data-service/README.md

 <Content />

-Tapdata supports publishing table data as APIs, aiding enterprises in building a unified data services platform.
+TapData supports publishing table data as APIs, aiding enterprises in building a unified data services platform.
 Various applications can use these APIs to provide support for services such as push notifications.
 The recommended sequence of use is as follows:

 | Step                                           | Description                                                                 |
 |------------------------------------------------|-----------------------------------------------------------------------------|